-Changes in benefit terms: There were no changes in benefit terms from the amounts previously reported for fiscal year 2017.
-For fiscal year 2018, STRS reduced the subsidy multiplier for non-Medicare benefit recipients from 2.1% to 1.9% per year of service.
-Medicare Part B premium reimbursements were discontinued for certain survivors and beneficiaries and all remaining Medicare Part B premium reimbursements will be discontinued beginning January 2019.
-For fiscal year 2019, STRS increased the subsidy multiplier for non-Medicare benefit recipients from 1.9% to 1.944% per year of service effective January 1, 2019.
-The non-Medicare frozen subsidy base premium was increased January 1, 2019 and all remaining Medicare Part B premium reimbursements will be discontinued beginning January 1, 2020.
-For fiscal year 2020, STRS increased the subsidy percentage from 1.944% to 1.984% effective January 1, 2020.
+- n There were no changes in benefit terms from the amounts previously reported for fiscal year 2017. - ^a For fiscal year 2018, STRS reduced the subsidy multiplier for non-Medicare benefit recipients from 2.1% to 1.9% per year of service.
+Medicare Part B premium reimbursements were discontinued for certain survivors and beneficiaries and all remaining Medicare Part B premium reimbursements will be discontinued beginning January 2019. - For fiscal year 2019, STRS increased the subsidy multiplier for non-Medicare benefit recipients from 1.9% to 1.944% per year of service effective January 1, 2019.
+The non-Medicare frozen subsidy base premium was increased January 1, 2019 and all remaining Medicare Part B premium reimbursements will be discontinued beginning January 1, 2020. - ^a For fiscal year 2020, STRS increased the subsidy percentage from 1.944% to 1.984% effective January 1, 2020.
 The Medicare subsidy percentages were adjusted effective January 1, 2021 to 2.1% for the Medicare plan.
-The Medicare Part B monthly reimbursement elimination date was postponed to January 1, 2021.
-For fiscal year 2021, the non-Medicare subsidy base premium was increased effective January 1, 2021 from 1.984% to 2.055% per year of service.
+The Medicare Part B monthly reimbursement elimination date was postponed to January 1, 2021. - For fiscal year 2021, the non-Medicare subsidy percentage was increased effective January 1, 2021 from 1.984% to 2.055% per year of service.
 The non-Medicare frozen subsidy base premium was increased effective January 1, 2021.
 The Medicare subsidy percentages were adjusted effective January 1, 2021 to 2.1% for the AMA Medicare plan.
-The Medicare Part B monthly reimbursement elimination date was postponed indefinitely.
+The Medicare Part B monthly reimbursement elimination date was postponed indefinitely. - ^a For fiscal year 2022, the non-Medicare subsidy percentage was increased effective January 1, 2022 from 2.055% to 2.100%.
+The non-Medicare frozen subsidy base premium was increased effective January 1, 2022.
+The Medicare Part D subsidy was updated to reflect it is expected to be negative in CY2022.
+The Part B monthly reimbursement elimination date was postponed indefinitely.